-So you want to bring your own AV provider into the hotel.
+So you want to bring your own audio visual provider into the hotel.
 Duck!
 Because you are about to get hit with some pretty heavy fees from the venue if you don’t use their in-house AV provider.

 We get it.
-We are in-house at hotels, and travel with our client partners to other properties across the nation for their events.
-We see both sides; the in house has commitments to the hotel, and the customer wants the consistency they get with their AV provider.
+We are in-house at Denver hotels, and travel with our client partners to other properties across the nation for their events.
+We’re seeing this audiovisual trend increase, and we see both sides; the in house has commitments to the hotel, and the customer wants the consistency they get with their AV provider.
 If hospitality is all about customer service, then why can’t everyone play nicely in the same sandbox?

 Until that day comes, how do you avoid the $20,000 internet fees that would have been free had you used the in-house provider?